Best Places for Shopping in the Maldives

 6. Coconut Products

-The tropical island nation undoubtedly has plenty of coconut trees, and these are put to good use.
-Apart from consuming the fruit, a large variety of items are made from different parts of the coconut trees.
-Think of statues, vases, baskets, lampshades, coir ropes, household utensils, etc. made from coconut palm wood, coconut shells and leaves.
+The tropical island nation undoubtedly has plenty of coconut trees, which are put to good use.
+Apart from consuming the fruit, many items are made from different parts of the coconut trees.
+Think of statues, vases, baskets, lampshades, coir ropes, household utensils, etc., made from coconut palm wood, shells, and leaves.
 Many of these items are popular among tourists for shopping in Maldives.

 Where to buy: Male Local Market and STO Trade Centre

 Price: Prices can be anything between MVR 20 to 4000 depending on the product.

 7. Fish Products

 Being surrounded by ocean on all four sides, it's redundant to state that freshly caught fish and fish products are abundant in Maldives.
 While you can feast on the fish delicacies in the cafes and restaurants, carry home some packaged and canned fish products like vacuum-packed smoked fish and chipped dried fish to consume yourself or gift your foodie friends and relatives.

 Where to buy: Male Local Market and Majeedhee Magu